 - More sustainable than plywood

 - Usually thicker and more durable

 Plywood combines multiple thin sheets of wood or veneer glued together with the grain in the adjacent layers rotated up to 90° to one another.

-This rotation, called cross-graining, is crucial because of it gives plywood some added benefits compared to a solid piece of wood.
-It improves dimensional stability, so it has a higher shear-strength, and minimizes shrinkage and expansion.
-It also gives the panel sturdy edges, which helps when driving nails close to the panel’s edges.
+This rotation, called cross-graining, is crucial because it gives plywood some added benefits compared to a solid piece of wood.
+It improves dimensional stability, has a higher shear strength, and minimizes shrinkage and expansion.
+It also gives the panel sturdy edges, which helps when driving nails close to its edges.